 This highly recommended, unified platform identifies and classifies your sensitive, regulated, or mission-critical information accurately( including cloud data and on-premises data).

 Furthermore, it reduces the exploration of sensitive content by implementing risk-appropriate security controls and detecting abnormal activity before and responding before a threat turns into a breach.

-Activtrak uses workforce analytics and employee monitoring software to implement UEBA security measures.
+Activtrak user behavior analytics uses workforce analytics and employee monitoring software to implement UEBA security measures.
 It uses deep data analytics, uncovering how employees work to provide the workflow.